Uncle Louie

 Louis Gregory (born July 1978), also known as Uncle Louie, is an American talent manager, music producer, and actor.
 He is the CEO of ULM Group.
 He was the former president and co-founder of The Legends of Wrestling.
 He formerly worked for the United States Department of Homeland Security.
 Louis Gregory has appeared on the sitcom The Goldbergs and is a TV stuntman for telenovelas on NBC Telemundo.
-He is also the president of America's Front Line which is the largest challenge coin, pin, and patch company for first responders in America.
+He owns "LEO Challenge Coins".

 Early life

 He was born in New York City and was adopted by James and Penny Gregory.
 James Gregory was in the United States Army as an Army paratrooper and in the United States Air Force as an air force technical instructor.
 Penny was an automotive controller.
 Gregory attended Hillside Avenue High School in Queens and Sachem High School in Ronkonkoma, New York.

-He graduated from Southampton Long Island University, with a double major, English Literature and Fine Arts with a digital graphics focus and a minor in theater.
-Louis, his wife, and his 2 daughters reside in Florida.

 In 2016, Uncle Louie worked for the United States Department of Homeland Security as director of the Miami/Tampa Field Offices Communications Management Operations.